The Use of Credit-Scoring in Setting Premiums

 - After trying a variety of approaches, the FTC was not able to develop an alternative credit-based insurance scoring model that would continue to predict risk effectively, yet decrease the differences in scores on average among racial and ethnic groups.
 This does not mean that a model could not be constructed that meets both of these objectives.
 It does strongly suggest, however, that there is no readily available scoring model that would do so.

 Kentucky law does prohibit the declination, non-renewal, or cancellation of insurance based solely on credit scoring.
 It is still permissible, however for insurers to base premiums at least partly on insurance scores, so Kentucky companies can continue to offer discounts to those with good scores.
 IIK will continue to educate the public and to advocate for the use of credit scoring as well as other factors that are a legitimate means of differentiating risk.

-The Insurance Information Institute, the American Insurance Association, and the National Association of Mutual Insurance Companies each have good information on the use of credit scoring, including what is happening in other states.
+The Insurance Information Institute, the American Property Casualty Insurance Association, and the National Association of Mutual Insurance Companies each have good information on the use of credit scoring, including what is happening in other states.